raghavlite/raghavlite.github.io/index.md

 ## About Me

-I am a 5-th year Ph.D. student at Duke University.
+I am final year PhD student in the department of Computer Science at Duke University.
 I am very fortunate to be advised by Prof. [Bhuwan Dhingra](https://users.cs.duke.edu/~bdhingra/).
-Prior to starting my PhD, I was a masters student at [UMass Amherst](https://www.umass.edu/) where I worked on amazing projects with [IESL](https://www.iesl.cs.umass.edu/).
-I spent four amazing years of my undergrad at [IIT Kanpur](https://www.iitk.ac.in/).
+Prior to starting my PhD, I was a Masters student at [UMass Amherst](https://www.umass.edu/) where I worked on amazing projects with [IESL](https://www.iesl.cs.umass.edu/).
+I spent four amazing years of my undergraduate at [IIT Kanpur](https://www.iitk.ac.in/).

 After my undergrad I spent 2 years at Xerox Research working on some text and graph problems.
 Over the years, I've interned at multiple places including [FAIR](https://ai.meta.com/research/), [MetaAI](https://ai.meta.com/research/), [XRCI](https://india.news.xerox.com/2015/03/01/xerox-research-centre-india-concludes-xrci-open-2015/), [IESL](https://www.iesl.cs.umass.edu/).

 ## Research Interests
-My research in Machine Learning for Natural Language Processing (NLP) focuses on enhancing performance of Large Language Models.
-I've worked on integrating knowledge graphs to improve reasoning in question-answering, optimizing coreference resolution efficiency.
-Currently, I’m interested in adaptively applying inference-time compute to improve long-form generation, embeddings, and other tasks.
+My current research interests center on multimodal representation learning and its applications in document visual question answering.
+In the past, I've worked on mitigation of large language model hallucinations, the construction and integration of knowledge graphs, and the optimization of self-supervised langauge model pre-training objectives.

 ## News
 - **[Nov.
 2025]** Summers 25 internship work with FAIR, 'TGSIE' on Arxiv.